 The High Sheriff supports the Lord-Lieutenant on royal visits and other occasions as appropriate.

-The High Sheriff of Cumbria takes an active part in supporting and promoting voluntary organisations and attends numerous other events during her year in office where she is able to show her support for the efforts of so many to make Cumbria a better place.
+The High Sheriff of Cumbria takes an active part in supporting and promoting voluntary organisations and attends numerous other events during the year in office where the High Sheriff is able to show support for the efforts of so many to make Cumbria a better place.